#WalangPasok trends amid lockdown imposed over typhoon-hit Philippines

 The National Capital Region and some provinces of the country have been placed under enhanced community quarantine (ECQ) in a bid to mitigate the spread of the coronavirus disease, which entails strict stay-at-home guidelines.

-Most regions would shift to a general community quarantine—a less strict version of the lockdown—but high-risk areas like NCR, Cebu City and Laguna will still remain under ECQ until the end of May.
+Most regions would shift to a general community quarantine—a less strict version of the lockdown—but high-risk areas like NCR, Cebu City and Laguna will still remain under ECQ until the end of May, albeit a modified version.

 Meanwhile, as a result of the current lockdown, onsite classes have been called off but others have shifted to online learning to finish the remaining months of the semester.